sparrell/CfsJksAs/README.md

 * todo
   * fix to use new marked lineage

+## compare temp link file to main

+to comparing try1 to people

+* Cfsjksas.DevTools.CheckLinks.try1()

 ## add werelate links

-* First restart server (to zero counters)
+* Restart server (to zero counters and to read in data)
+  * needed to iniitalize data readin
+  * redo whenever data changes
 * Cfsjksas.Links.FindLink.update(:werelate)
 * validate changes and swap temp file into data file
 * to do
   * write out to temp file
   * add :links to every person
   * actually put link in
-  * handle when no werelate page exists yet
-  * decide which parser based on previous bullet

 ## Cruft beyond here